How to clone with Topoisomerase I?

-TOPO cloning is a one-step technique used to insert DNA fragments into linearized vectors via the actions of a single enzyme - topoisomerase I.
+TOPO cloning is a one-step molecular cloning method used to insert DNA fragments into linearized vectors via the actions of a single enzyme - topoisomerase I.

 The restriction domain of topoisomerase I recognizes and cleaves a single DNA strand at the pentameric sequence 5’...(C/T)CCTT…3’.
 The enzyme then forms a covalent bond with the phosphate at the 3’ thymidine.